Generali to present new strategic review in January

 Shares in Generali were down 2.4 percent at 1430 GMT against a 2.2 percent fall in the European insurance index .SXIP.

-(The story corrects 15th paragraph to show that Generali is not obliged to buy the stake.)

-(Additional reporting by Paola Arosio; Writing by Lisa Jucca; Editing by Stephen Jewkes and Mike Nesbit)
+(Writing by Lisa Jucca, additional reporting by Paola Arosio; Editing by Stephen Jewkes and Mike Nesbit)